jchoe125/Note-Taker/README.md

 # Description
 This note-taking application called Note Taker allows the user to:
   * Write and save notes using an Express.js back-end
   * Save and retrieve note data from a JSON file

 The application’s front-end has already been created.
 The app's back-end was built, connected to the front-end, and deployed to Heroku.

+# Installation
+User must install Node.js and Express.js.
+To run node, Visual Studio Code with Gitbash/Command line interface is required.
+Additionally, the user must run commands to include 'package.json':

+* npm i
+* node server.js

 # User Story
 ```